NicoleLiggeri/intership-OC/README.md

 So, the choice is between **creating a new file**—one that is different from those provided by the Library of Congress—or violating the principles of the ontology.
 Furthermore, creating a new file doesn’t entirely bypass the issue, because the higher hierarchical levels would still be collections, meaning they **still** couldn’t have relationships.
 The best solution would probably be to create two separate files, depending on whether the alignment is done at the macro-category level or at the subcategory level.

+## Day 27 (01/02/2025) - 7h
+Today, I reconsidered my options with greater clarity.
+I hypothesized the possibility of using *skos:member* for alignment and adding to the collection’s members concepts that are outside that vocabulary.
+My strategy would have played entirely in the gray areas of legality—nothing about this improper use of the property is explicitly stated in the documentation.

+Then I decided that I am better than that and resigned myself to annotation at the second hierarchical level.
+The second level, despite not being a leaf level in the hierarchy, is not explicitly defined as a collection, so I was able to treat it as an *skos:Concept* and use the Mapping Properties.

+At this point, the problem is that, for the sake of simplification in the alignment, I often did not link categories to the second hierarchical level but to the first.
+To address this issue, I realized that in many cases, I could use the “General” category, which is included in the Collection a significant number of times.
+For all other cases, I decided that, in most instances, my judgment is sufficient to determine which subcategories are the closest match to the vocabulary.

+However, I still encountered some difficulties, such as the case of Musicology, which I wasn’t sure where to place, so I added it to all of Music’s subcategories.
+Or Linguistics and Literature, which I can no longer group together—I'm still deciding how to handle this case.
+I’m considering using *skos:broaderMatch*, but I haven’t yet decided whether it’s the right approach.

+I’ve more or less aligned the first half of the LCC Collections.
+In the meantime, doubts about the alignment have started to arise, so I’ll have to review everything before submitting it.

+Also, only halfway through did it occur to me that, instead of labels, I probably should have created numerical IDs for all vocabularies.
+Well, too late.
+I’ll ask if it’s necessary.